Think of FOTO ARSENAL WIEN as a place promoting the joys and artistry of creative photography through exhibitions, events and other activities.

 Two aspects of the work of FOTO ARSENAL WIEN should particularly interest visitors to Vienna.

-Second, the FOTO WIEN festival previously run by the Kunst Haus.
-This takes place over a month in early summer and brings us a huge and vibrant mix of photo exhibitions, talks, workshops and other events across the whole of Vienna.
+This event takes place over a month and brings us a huge and vibrant mix of photo exhibitions, talks, workshops and other events across the whole of Vienna.

-You need a ticket to see the exhibitions, of course, priced at €10 for a standard adult last time I checked.
+You will need a ticket for the in-house exhibitions, which cost €10 for a standard adult at the time of writing with under 19s going in free.

 If your interest is specifically photography, then also consider a visit to Westlicht: a private venture with a camera museum, photo exhibition and more.